Wellness Recovery Action Plan (WRAP)

 Joanne Basco, Administrative Program Coordinator

-The Crestwood WRAP Committee provides ongoing Corporate WRAP trainings, mentoring/technical assistance throughout our campus, and a new leading-edge project for 2016/2017: The Organizational WRAP Landscape (OWL) collaboration with The Copeland Center and CBHI.
+The Crestwood WRAP Committee provides ongoing Corporate WRAP trainings, mentoring/technical assistance throughout our campus, and a new leading-edge project since 2016.
+The Organizational WRAP Landscape (OWL) collaboration with The Copeland Center and CBHI.
 The OWL Project is intended to support the well-being of our workforce which supports our focus of wellness and recovery for those we serve.

 WRAP on our campuses is typically conducted 4-5 times per week, with two Certified WRAP Facilitators leading the oversight of the curriculum and leading groups.
 A typical WRAP class involves an open-ended or time-limited class cycle (depending on the facility).
 WRAP groups have the leader and clients in a circle, binders open, going through their plan together.
 It is a requirement of the WRAP curriculum that if you are going to teach it, you MUST be actively working on your own plan.
 This would include the group leader, sharing at an appropriate level, what is in their own plan.